qsinformatica/dotnet-outdated/README.md

 This is a continuation of the original `dotnet-outdated` tool created by Jerrie Pelser.
 It adds support for VB.NET SDK-style project.

-If you already have the original `dotnet-outdated` tool installed you need to run `dotnet tool uninstall --global dotnet-outdated` before installing this version.

 ## Overview

 When using an IDE such as Visual Studio, it is easy to find out whether newer versions of the NuGet packages used by your project is available, by using the NuGet Package Manager.
 However, the .NET Core command-line tools do not provide a built-in way for you to report on outdated NuGet packages.